Get free heat pump quotes

 Type

-Air-to air heat pumps cost usually between £2,000 and £4,000 and provide heating by taking the warmth from the air outside your property, running it through fan coil units and blowing it into your home.
+Air-to-air heat pumps usually cost between £2,000 and £4,000, and provide heating by taking the warmth from the air outside your property, running it through fan coil units and blowing it into your home.

-High temperature heat pumps can heat your home to the same level of warmth, in the same amount of time as a gas boiler, and cost £11,000 on average.
+High-temperature heat pumps can heat your home to the same level of warmth, in the same amount of time as a gas boiler, and cost £11,000 on average.

 Size

-Go too big and you’ll overpay for a heat pump that runs short cycles which decrease its lifespan.
+Go too big and you’ll overpay for a heat pump that runs short cycles, which decrease its lifespan.

-Go too small, and your model will run constantly as it desperately tries – and fails – to reach your temperature needs, while racking up huge bills.
-Get the right size machine, and it’ll run in the way it was designed.
+Go too small and your model will run constantly as it desperately tries – and fails – to reach your temperature needs, while racking up huge bills.
+Get the right size machine and it’ll run in the way it was designed.
+You can also use ‘VisitAHeatPump.com’ to see a heat pump in action if you’re concerned about how it works.

 Efficiency